 The school schedules a parent-teacher conference for each student in the middle of the first trimester.
-Please see page 2 of this handbook for these dates.
 These meetings are extremely important and we ask that all parents attend.
 Other conferences may be scheduled at the parent's or teacher's request by appointment.